 S3 stands for “Simple Storage Service” = a storage service on Amazon’s cloud.
 Think of it like Dropbox or Google Drive without file sync feature.
 (Fun fact: Dropbox was running on AWS S3 til around 2016)

 We can use S3 to store files for backup purposes, for the applications, or for hosting a static website.
 But how does hosting a website on S3 differs from hosting on other web hosting services?
-In my opinion, the main benefit of hosting a website on S3 is the ability to leverage AWS’s scalable infrastructure such as:
+According to Web Host India, the main benefit of hosting a website on S3 is the ability to leverage AWS’s scalable infrastructure such as:

 - Unlimited storage – Unlike normal web hosting, there is no limit on how much you can store